-This Provider Agreement (nereinafter Agreement) is entered into this first day of July, 2019, at Columbus, Franklin County, Ohio, between the State of Ohio, the Ohio Department of Medicaid, (hereinafter referred to as ODM) whose principal office is located in the City of Columbus, County of Franklin, State of Ohio, and , Managed Care Plan (hereinafter referred to as the MCP), an Ohio corporation, whose principal office is located in the city of, County of, State of Ohio.
+This Provider Agreement (hereinafter "Agreement") is entered into this first day of July, 2020, at Columbus, Franklin County, Ohio, between the State of Ohio, the Ohio Department of Medicaid, (hereinafter referred to as ODM) whose principal office is located in the City of Columbus, County of Franklin, State of Ohio, and \\\\\\\, Managed Care Plan (hereinafter referred to as the MCP), an Ohio corporation, whose principal office is located in the city of \\\\\\, County of \\\\\\, State of Ohio.

 The MCP is licensed as a Health Insuring Corporation by the State of Ohio, Department of Insurance (hereinafter referred to as ODI), pursuant to Chapter 1751 of the Ohio Revised Code (ORC) and is organized and agrees to operate as prescribed by Chapter 5167 of the ORC, Chapter 5160-26 of the Ohio Administrative Code (OAC), and other applicable portions of the OAC as amended from time to time.
-Upon request, the MCP shall submit to ODM any data submitted to ODI to establish the MCP has adequate provisions against the risk of insolvency as required under 42 CFR (Code of Federal Regulations) 438.116.
+Upon request, the MCP shall submit to ODM any data submitted to ODI to establish the MCP has adequate provisions against the risk of insolvency as required under 42 CFR (Code of Federal Regulations) 438.116 and to ensure that neither members nor ODM shall be liable for any MCP debts, including those that remain in the event of MCP insolvency or the insolvency of any subcontractors.